Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Emerging Needs

 \subsection{Need 2: Speeding up ADS testing}

-As shown in Figure \ref{Fig:need}, 24\% and 24\% of survey participants considered this need very important and important respectively.
-As mentioned in Section~\ref{sec:realworld}, on-road testing is time consuming.
-Figure~\ref{fig:driving} shows that 8\% of participants conducted more than 100,000 km on-road testing, and 11\% of them conducted 10,000 to 50,000 km on-road testing.
-To achieve high reliability, the catastrophic failure rate of an ADS should be minimized to $10^{-7}$ to $10^{-9}$ for 1 to 10 hours driving~\cite{butler1991infeasibility, koopman2016challenges}.
-In order to verify that the catastrophic failure rate falls within one per $10^{7}$ hours, one must conduct at least $10^{7}$-hour on-road testing.
-This implies that 100,000 km on-road testing is still not enough to ensure the reliability of an ADS.

-The current industrial practice is to replay driving scenes on simulator.
-Widely-used simulators such as CarSim~\cite{benekohal1988carsim} support acceleration in replay, which takes one-tenth of the time required in real-world to simulate the corresponding driving scenes.
-However, considering the large amount of time required to test ADS reliability (i.e., $10^{7}$-hour driving test), it is still time consuming to conduct the test in simulation.
+As shown in Figure \ref{Fig:need}, 24\% and 24\% of survey participants rated this need \textit{very important} and \textit{important} respectively.
+According to some existing work~\cite{butler1991infeasibility, koopman2016challenges}, the catastrophic failure rate of an ADS should be minimized to $10^{-7}$ to $10^{-9}$ for 1 to 10 hours driving to achieve the goal of high reliability.
+To verify that the failure rate falls within one per $10^{7}$ hours, one must conduct at least $10^{7}$-hour testing of an ADS (about 1141 vehicle-years).
+It is unrealistic to achieve this goal with on-road testing.
+Therefore, ADS practitioners often resort to simulation testing.
+Widely-used simulators such as CarSim~\cite{benekohal1988carsim} support acceleration that only takes one-tenth of the time compared with real-world testing.
+However, given the large amount of time required to achieve high reliability (i.e., $10^{7}$-hour driving test), it is still time consuming to conduct test in simulation.
 As P2 said, \textit{``Our original goal was to do 20,000 kilometers of testing.
 Later, we found that even if it accelerates the speed by 5 times, the speed of the test is still slow, compared with our expectation.''} Therefore, simulation acceleration is not a silver bullet to this challenge.
-Other test speed-up methods are needed.
-In the SE community, many test selection and prioritization approaches have been proposed to speed up traditional software testing process, which have great potential to be applied to ADS testing.
-This is discussed in detail in Section~\ref{sec:need2_solution}.
+Other methods to speed up ADS testing are needed.
+For example, test selection and prioritization approaches have been widely investigated in tradition software systems, which can be leveraged to accelerate ADS testing.
+We discuss this in detail in Section~\ref{sec:need2_solution}.